-4.1 Objective 1: Victims Identified
+4.1 Objective 1: Victims identified

-Identifying people as victim/survivors of modern slavery is important in making sure they can access appropriate support.
-Often people - especially children - don't recognise themselves as having been exploited or are too fearful to come forward and ask for help; so, it's important we can all spot the signs and know what to do.
+Identifying people as victims or survivors of modern slavery is important in making sure they can access appropriate support.
+Often people - especially children - don't recognise themselves as having been exploited or are too fearful to come forward and ask for help.

+So, it's important we can all spot the signs and know what to do.
 Hammersmith & Fulham is committed to improving our data capture and understanding of modern slavery in the borough.